stevegt/grid-cli/v2/doc/202-von-neumann.md

 - **Unified Storage**: Von Neumann machines use a unified memory for both instructions and data.
 - **Linear Addressing**: Memory is addressed linearly using numeric addresses.
+- **Finite Capacity**: Memory capacity is limited by the address space and physical storage.

 ### Memory in PromiseGrid